Targeted Molecular Therapy in Head and Neck Squamous Cell Carcinoma Overview of Targeted Molecular Therapy in HNSCC

 Extracellular Blockade of HER/EGFR

-Several anti–HER-1/EGFR MAbs directed against the extracellular ligand-binding domain of the receptor are also in clinical development.
-Of these, cetuximab C225 (Erbitux, Imclone Systems Inc, New York) has been the most rigorously studied for targeted therapy of head and neck, lung, and colorectal cancer.
+Several anti–HER-1/EGFR MAbs directed against the extracellular ligand-binding domain of the receptor are in clinical development.
+Of these, cetuximab C225 (Erbitux, Imclone Systems Inc, New York) has been the most rigorously studied for targeted therapy of head and neck, lung, and colorectal cancers.

-Cetuximab has shown an enhanced ability to kill tumor cells in synergy with radiation.
-Studies have demonstrated increased locoregional control, improved progression-free survival, and overall survival when used in combination with radiotherapy.[28]
-Experiments suggest that the enhanced antitumor activity observed when cetuximab is combined with radiation derives not only from inhibiting proliferation but also from inhibiting several important processes, including DNA repair after exposure to radiation and angiogenesis.[29]
+Cetuximab enhances the cytotoxic effects of radiation in squamous cell carcinoma.
+[33, 34] Experiments suggest that the enhanced antitumor activity observed when cetuximab is combined with radiation derives not only from inhibiting proliferation but also from inhibiting several important processes, including DNA repair after exposure to radiation and angiogenesis.
+[35]

 Cetuximab has also shown an enhanced ability to kill tumor cells in synergy with platinum-based chemotherapy.
 In a phase II trial, Herbst et al found better disease control rates and improved overall survival in both patients with stable disease and those patients with progressive disease following 2 cycles of cisplatinum-based chemotherapy.[30]